Clarence Thomas: Court precedent

 Thomas believes the Court should not follow erroneous precedent, a view not currently held by other justices.
 He has called to reconsider New York Times Co. v.
 Sullivan (1964), and criticized Roe v.
 Wade (1973) and Gideon v.
 Wainwright (1963).
 At a 2013 Federalist Society dinner, Judge Diane S. Sykes asked Thomas whether "stare decisis doesn't hold much force for you?"
 He responded, "Oh, it sure does, but not enough to keep me from going to the Constitution".
 In 2019, The New York Times reported that data gathered by political scientist Stephen L. Wasby of the University at Albany found that Thomas wrote "more than 250 concurring or dissenting opinions seriously questioning precedents, calling for their reconsideration or suggesting that they be overruled".

 In the 2010 gun regulation case McDonald v.
 City of Chicago, Thomas sought to repeal past precedents and insisted that "stare decisis is only an 'adjunct' of our duty as judges to decide by our best lights what the Constitution means".
 In Gamble v.
 United States (2019), he joined the majority opinion, which revisited an exception to the Double Jeopardy Clause, writing separately to state his position against the Court's prevailing view of multi-factor analysis regarding whether to follow precedent:In my view, if the Court encounters a decision that is demonstrably erroneous—i.e., one that is not a permissible interpretation of the text—the Court should correct the error, regardless of whether other factors support overruling the precedent.
 Federal courts may (but need not) adhere to an incorrect decision as precedent, but only when traditional tools of legal interpretation show that the earlier decision adopted a textually permissible interpretation of the law.
 A demonstrably incorrect judicial decision, by contrast, is tantamount to making law, and adhering to it both disregards the supremacy of the Constitution and perpetuates a usurpation of the legislative power.In Franchise Tax Board of California v.
 Hyatt (2019), Thomas wrote the 5–4 decision overruling Nevada v.
 Hall (1979), which said states could be sued in courts of other states.
 In his majority opinion, he noted that stare decisis "is not an inexorable command".
 Thomas explicitly disavowed the concept of reliance interests as justification for adhering to precedent.
 In dissent from Hyatt III, Justice Breyer asked what other decisions might eventually be overruled, and suggested Roe v.
 Wade might be among them.
 Breyer stated that it is best to leave precedents alone unless they are widely seen as erroneous or become impractical.

 Executive power

-Thomas speaks with Akhil Reed Amar of the Constitutional Accountability Center in 2012.
+Thomas speaks with Akhil Reed Amar at the Constitutional Accountability Center in 2012.